Prohibition: A Lesson Not Learned

 After I stopped laughing, I watched the girl smash everything within reach and I wondered how much of my tax money went to waste on that.
 A more effective ad would show teenagers addicted to heroin or crystal meth with rotting teeth and ugly infections from dirty needles.
 That kind of exposure would discourage me from experimenting with “hard” drugs like crack and heroin but not necessarily with “soft” drugs like pot, mushrooms, and peyote.

-If the Government is so committed to harm reduction, why not declare a war on fat?
+If the Government is so committed to harm reduction, why not declare a war on obesity?
 Ban all fatty food ads on television.
 Arrest fat people and put them on a prison diet to prevent diabetes - a deadly disease.

-Some of us still believe we have the right to choose what we do with our own bodies.
-On the other hand, religious people believe that our bodies belong to God and Prohibitionists believe that our bodies belong to them – to test for drugs.
+Some of us actually believe we have the right to choose what we do with our own bodies.
+Religious people believe the opposite - that my body belongs to God and not me - and Prohibitionists believe that my body belongs to them – to test for drugs.

 A Failed Drug War without End